stfalcon/PageBundle/Resources/doc/index.md

 ## Installation

-Installation is a quick (I promise!)
-8 step process:
+Installation is a quick 4 step process:

 1. Add PageBundle in your composer.json
 2. Enable the Bundle